How to Make a Custom Branded Calendar That Works for Your Business AND Your Customers and Prospects

 - Leave spaces on the calendar for your customers to write things on it.
 That makes the calendar more useful for them.
 Which makes it more valuable for you.

 - There many kinds of custom branded calendars available.
 Think about how your customers do business.
 Picture their situations before deciding on a desk, wall or another kind of calendar.
 Or maybe you want them to take it home.
 That will affect some of your other decisions.

 This is just scratching the surface.
 I’ve got plenty of interesting ideas bouncing around in my head.
 And with our deep experience, we know what works and why.
 Contact us, and we can brainstorm some unique ideas just for your business.

-If you don’t have much time today, call anyway.
-We can put something on the calendar.
-(See what I did there?)
-Have a great week.
+If you have little time today, call anyway.
+We can put something on the calendar—see what I did there?—Have a great week.